massenz/k8s-web/README.md

 # 2-tier Service in Kubernetes

-`TODO: this is still based on a Pod; should be refactored to a StatefulSet`
+## Backing DB (MongoDB 3.7.9)

-First create the backing DB (based on MongoDB):
+First create the backing DB cluster (a MongoDB ReplicaSet, :

     kubectl apply -f config/backend.yaml

-This will create a `PersistentVolumeClaim` that will be mounted by the `mongo` Pod and will retain data across restarts (this is not, however a `StatefulSet`).
+This will create a 3-node replicated cluster `StatefulSet`, and the respective `PersistentVolumeClaim`s that will be mounted by the `mongo-node-x` Pods and will retain data across restarts:

-The "fronting" service for this Pod makes it reachable via:

-    mongodb://backend:27017
+In order to initialize the Mongo Replicaset (**not** a Kubernetes `ReplicaSet`) one needs to run the initializaion script:

+    kubectl exec -i mongo-node-0 -- mongo mongo-node-0.mongo-cluster/local < mongo/mongo-replica.js

+The cluster is reachable at the following URI:

+    mongodb://mongo-node-0.mongo-cluster,mongo-node-1.mongo-cluster,mongo-node-2.mongo-cluster:27017

+(see also the `ConfigMap` defined in `frontend.yaml`).

+## Frontend (Web) Service (Python Flask server)

 The front-end Web tier (load-balanced via the `frontend` Service) is created via a `Deployment` composed of `replicas` nodes (currently, 3):